 Physical MAtoN

 The National Authority should define the appropriate method for the installation and deployment of physical MAtoN.
-This can either involve deploying, for example, on-shore, at-sea, or via aircraft.
 Special considerations have to be taken into account regarding the appropriate intended use of the MAtoN to ensure it is marked adequately to a reliable standard (i.e., datum markers for search and rescue, icebergs, Oil slick, or pollution barriers, etc.).

 Virtual Maton

-The National Authority should define the necessary circumstances in which a virtual MAtoN is required.
-Virtual MAtoN are used primarily where there is a time critical consideration.
-They may also be used in places where permanent physical MAtoN cannot be sited or maintained.
-A Virtual MAtoN is not intended to replace a physical MAtoN and it is the National Authorities jurisdiction to determine the appropriate circumstances that the virtual MAtoN may and should be used.

-The National Authority should take into consideration that not all seafaring vessels will have access to technology that will identify virtual MAtoN.
+Deployment of virtual MAtoN should conform to IALA Guideline 1081 on virtual AtoN

 Promulgation